 - 1. Illegal items or other possessions or substances reasonably determined to be a threat to the safety or security of others may be seized by technology center authorities.
-These items will immediately be turned over to law enforcement officials for disposition as they see fit. - 2.
+These items will immediately be turned over to law enforcement officials for disposition as they see fit.
+The Superintendent may designate school personnel to transport any seized dangerous weapons, controlled dangerous substances, alcoholic beverages, or missing or stolen property that might be in a student's possession from a school site to a centralized location within the technology center or to local law enforcement offices for lawful disposal.
+While in transport, the designated school personnel shall carry their school identification and a letter from the superintendent confirming their authority to transport the items for disposal.
+All items transported for disposal shall be transported in a locked container. - 2.
 Items which are used to disrupt or interfere with the educational process may be temporarily removed from student possession.